ajramos/cloud-certs/gcp-pcne-cert.md

 - As with most networking services in Google Cloud there are logs collected related to the functionality of the HTTP(S) Load Balancer.
 - These logs also include logs related to functionality of the Cloud CDN and Cloud Armor which are tightly integrated with the HTTP(S) LB.
 - Backend buckets will provide logs automatically, but backend services require configuration to enable logs and set the logs sampling rate.
 - Each Cloud CDN request is automatically logged within Google Cloud.
 These logs will indicate a “Cache hit” or “Cache miss” status for each HTTP request of the load balancer.
-You will explore such logs in the next lab.

 ## VPN Monitoring